i-pi/i-pi/doc/src/introduction.rst

 path integral infrastructure from the client, and so beads must be transferred individually.

-Let us discuss for clarity a practical example – a calculation of an empirical water model where the bonded interactions are computed on 32 beads by the program A, and the non-bonded interactions are computed by client B, ring-polymer contracted on 8 beads.
+Let us discuss for clarity a practical example: a calculation of an empirical water model where the bonded interactions are computed on 32 beads by the program A, and the non-bonded interactions are computed by client B, ring-polymer contracted on 8 beads.
 Each client “type” is